Skip to main content

 When determining if an injured party may recover damages, Nebraska uses the 50% rule of modified comparative negligence.
 An injured party is allowed to recover damages in proportion to their percentage of fault so long as the percentage is less than 50%.

-Any contributory negligence chargeable to the claimant shall diminish proportionately the amount awarded as damages for an injury attributable to the claimant’s contributory negligence but shall not bar recovery, except that if the contributory negligence of the claimant is equal to or greater than the total negligence of all persons against whom recovery is sought, the claimant shall be totally barred from recovery.
+Any contributory negligence chargeable to the claimant shall diminish proportionately the amount awarded as damages for an injury attributable to the claimant’s contributory negligence but shall not bar recovery, except that if the contributory negligence of the claimant is equal to or greater than the total negligence of all persons against whom recovery is sought, the claimant shall be barred from recovery.
 The jury shall be instructed on the effects of the allocation of negligence.

 Applicable Law: Neb.
 Rev. Stat. §§ 25-21, 185.09